qmk/qmk_firmware/docs/configurator_architecture.md

 Address: <https://keyboards.qmk.fm>

 The Keyboard Metadata is generated every time a keyboard in [qmk_firmware](https://github.com/qmk/qmk_firmware) changes.
 The resulting JSON files are uploaded to Spaces and used by Configurator to generate UI for each keyboard.
 You can view the status of this job on the [qmk_firmware actions tab](https://github.com/qmk/qmk_firmware/actions/workflows/api.yml).
-If you are a QMK Collaborator you can manually run this job using the `workflow_dispatch` event trigger.
+If you are a QMK Collaborator, you can manually run this job using the `workflow_dispatch` event trigger.

 ## QMK API